 When there is a trend that relates to your business, using a trending hashtag in your content update can get your message seen by a big audience.
 Just be mindful enough not to spam trending topics particularly when they’re not connected with your business.
 Your twitter account might be suspended.

-We would like to thank the author of this post, RowingAdvisor.com for supporting Inkling Media.
+We would like to thank the author of this post, homegymsumo.com for supporting Inkling Media.
+Make sure to check out their best home gym guide.